HERRD Kids Learning Portal

 What is the HERRD Kids’ Learning Portal?

-HERRD Kids Learning is open to all Aussie homeschooling families, with a special love for supporting regional and rural kids.
+HERRD Kids Learning Portal is open to all Aussie homeschooling families, with a special love for supporting regional and rural kids.
 Our portal makes it easy to jump into fun, engaging online workshops, activities, and events with like-minded learners.
 It’s perfect for students who don't always have easy access to in-person opportunities because of distance, small communities, or other challenges.

 How do I sign up for the HERRD Kids Learning Portal?